 In order to solve such a problem algorithmically, both the model of the system and the specification are formulated in some precise mathematical language: To this end, it is formulated as a task in logic, namely to check whether a given structure satisfies a given logical formula.
 The concept is general and applies to all kinds of logics and suitable structures.
 A simple model-checking problem is verifying whether a given formula in the propositional logic is satisfied by a given structure.

-2.1.2.
-Transition System (TS)
+2.2 Transition System (TS)

 Transition systems are often used in computer science as models to describe the behavior of systems.
 They are basically directed graphs where nodes represent state and edges model transitions, i.e., state changes.
 A state describes some information about a system at a certain moment of its behavior.